ucl-team-8/ucl-team-8.github.io/index.md

 Due to the fact that the Diagrams are considered as sensitive information, we are not able to show any.

 ### Trust Reports
 The Trust Reports, unlike the Schedule and the Diagrams, are real-time.
 Every track is divided into berths.
-At the border of 2 berths, there is a sensor, which creates a report every time a services passes.
+At the border of 2 berths, there is a sensor, which creates a report every time a service passes.
 These reports are called Trust Reports and they provide us real-time information on the services.
 Some of the most important column headings are:

 + Headcode - See Schedule
 + Tiploc - See Schedule